Person walking down a sunlit path surrounded by trees at sunrise

 BPD is a serious mental health condition that is often misdiagnosed.
 Its intense emotional and behavioral symptoms are frequently mistaken for mental health disorders like post-traumatic stress disorder (PTSD), anxiety, and bipolar disorder.
 People diagnosed with BPD can also have co-occurring disorders (dual diagnosis).
 However, BPD’s prevalent patterns of unstable interpersonal relationships, emotional regulation, behavior, and self-image define it.
 BPD symptoms also include dramatic and inconsistent behaviors.

 An emotional event often triggers symptoms of borderline personality disorder.
 During a BPD episode, people have difficulty keeping their self-image, exhibit impulsive behaviors, and aren’t able to maintain daily functions.
 The intense feelings and emotions can last for a few hours or days.
 The volatility of emotions creates unstable relationships and disrupts other parts of people’s lives.
-BPD is a chronic mental health illness that requires mental health treatment.
+BPD is a chronic mental illness that requires mental health treatment.

 Common Symptoms Associated With BPD

-Knowing When to Get Help For BPD
+Get Help for BPD Today

 Inpatient Psychiatric Care